 The Gemara in Berachos 26b brings a dispute regarding the origin of our obligation to daven.

-Rabi Yosi ben Rabi Chanina says that the avos where misaken the tefillos.
-The Gemara quotes a braisa that supports this view and cites pesukim from which we derive that Avraham was mesaken Shacharis, Yitzchak was mesaken Minchah, and Yaakov was mesaken Ma’ariv.
+Rabi Yosi ben Rabi Chanina says that the avos where mEsaken the tefillos.
+The Gemara quotes a braisa that supports this view and cites a pasuk from which we derive that Avraham was mesaken Shacharis, and a pasuk in this week’s parsha that Yitzchak was mesaken Minchah, and another that Yaakov was mesaken Ma’ariv.
 Rabi Yehoshua ben Levi disagrees, saying that tefillah was instituted to correspond to the korbanos.

-There were two korbanos that were brought daily, the tamid shel shacharis and the tamid shel bein ha’arbayim.
-Shacharis and Minchah correspond to these two korbanos while Ma’ariv corresponds to the burning of the eimurim from the korbanos – which was performed at night.
-The tefillos of Musaf were instituted to correspond to the korban musaf that was brought on specific days.
+There were two korbanos that were brought daily, the tamid shel Shacharis and the tamid shel bein ha’arbayim.
+The tefillos of Shacharis and Minchah correspond to these two korbanos respectively, while Ma’ariv corresponds to the burning of the eimurim from the korbanos – which was performed at night.
+The tefillah of Musaf was instituted to correspond to the korban musaf that was brought on specific days.
 The braisa adds that the times to daven these tefillos correspond to the times that the korbanos were brought.